rsignell-usgs/EarthAnnotator/README.md

 > Rapid image labeling for data-driven Earth science discovery.

-A tool for web-based image annotation and efficient labeling pixels in images
+A tool for web-based image annotation and efficient labeling pixels in images.

 Implements a rapid technique, described by [Buscombe & Ritchie, (2018)](https://www.mdpi.com/2076-3263/8/7/244), for dense image labeling based on limited manual annotations.